 Cannabis stocks can be precarious, but what about cannabis ETFs?
 Here’s a look at why investors may want to consider cannabis ETFs.

-But what cannabis ETFs are on the market and what are their holdings?
-While cannabis ETFs are a relatively new development there are already many options for investors.
+But which cannabis ETFs are on the market and what are their holdings?
+What are the key differences in risk between the funds?
+While cannabis ETFs are a relatively new development, there are already many publicly traded options for investors in the marijuana industry.

 Here we take a look at three cannabis ETFs that offer exposure to different aspects of the cannabis landscape.
 Read on to learn more about them and why investing could be worthwhile.